What is Azure Quantum?

 Workflow of the quantum software development

 Azure Quantum provides the best development environment to create quantum algorithms for multiple platforms at once while preserving flexibility to tune the same algorithms for specific systems.
 You can pick from quantum programming languages such as Qiskit, Cirq, and Q# and run your algorithms on multiple quantum systems.
 With Azure Quantum, it’s easy to simultaneously explore today’s quantum systems and be ready for the scaled quantum systems of the future.

 The following diagram shows the stages through which a quantum program goes from idea to complete implementation on Azure Quantum, and the tools offered by the QDK for each stage.

 Write your quantum code.
-You can create your Q# program using the QDK extensions for Visual Studio, Visual Studio Code or Jupyter Notebooks.
+You can write your Q# program with the hosted Jupyter notebooks available in your Azure Quantum workspace.
+If you prefer a local development environment, you can create your Q# program using the QDK extensions for Visual Studio, Visual Studio Code, or Jupyter notebooks.

 Use libraries to keep your code high level.
 The quantum libraries will help you keep your code high-level, doing a lot of the heavy lifting in implementation for you so that you can focus on the logic of your algorithms.

 Integrate with classical software.
 The Quantum Development Kit allows you to integrate Q# programs with Python and .NET, enabling a quantum software developer to take advantage of a lot of the advances made in classical computing in the past 70 years.
 You can also reuse and submit your existing Qiskit and Cirq source code with little to no change.